aaront999/Reconnaissance-Website-Scanner/README.md

 ## Reconnaissance-Website-Scanner
-#### Sometimes, having to manually scan or search a website -or multiple websites- for specific data that you want can be tedious.
-We can fix that by automating those searches with a Python script that extracts the domain, ip address, nmap scan, and whois from a website url and store that data into txt files for readability.
+#### Sometimes manually scanning or searching multiple websites for specific data can be tedious and time-consuming.
+We can fix that by automating these tasks with a Python script that extracts the domain name, IP address, performs an Nmap scan, and retrieves WHOIS information from a given website URL.
+The script also stores the results in text files for easy readability.

-### <ins>Disclaimer</ins>: It is illegal to network scan websites without permission.
-You must use an intentionally vulnerable website to scan.
-For this project, I used  https://www.hackthissite.org/ to test my scripts.
+### <ins>Disclaimer</ins>: Scanning websites without explicit permission is illegal.
+For this project, I used the intentionally vulnerable website https://www.hackthissite.org to test my script.
 #
 #### Programs we will be using:
 - Visual Studio Code: https://code.visualstudio.com/download